AnotherTwinkle/FishyBot/README.md

-# fishy-bot
+# FishyBot

-Codes for a discord chess bot
+This is (will be :p) a chess bot for discord.
+I hope it won't be bad.